PasaOpasen/MathClasses/README.md

 * Function optimization
 * Function values memorising (memoize)

 I've been creating this library since 2017 for my university homework and firts job.
-Writing it I was practicing my C# skills from c# 3.0 to C# 7.1, getting coding experience.
+Writing it I was practicing my C# skills from C# 3.0 to C# 7.1, getting coding experience.

 There are .NET Framework version and newest supported .NET Core (named MathClassesLibrary) copy with few upgrading.